 Chapter 8: Midnight Blues

-A single streetlamp buzzed overhead, its filament spitting a weak yellow pulse.
+A single streetlamp hung overhead, its filament spitting weak yellow light.
 Beneath it, something shuddered.

-A noise bubbled up from it, breath forced through a clogged drain.
+A noise came up out of it, breath forced through a clogged drain.
 “You…” The word came apart before it finished.
 “Prom… ised…”

-It dragged itself forward.
+It pulled itself forward.
 Black fluid smeared the pavement behind it, steaming in the cold.
-The stench rose with it — copper, rot, and something chemical, sour and industrial, like coolant leaking from a ruptured pipe.
+The stench rose with it: rot, old blood, and something industrial, like fluid leaking from a ruptured machine.

 From deeper in the alley came the tap of a cane.
-Sharp.
-Deliberate.
-The creature froze mid-slither.
+Light.
+Precise.
+The creature stopped mid-slither.

-A man’s silhouette emerged from the gloom, tall and lean, his coat catching the faint neon shimmer bleeding down from some unseen billboard above.
+A man’s silhouette emerged from the gloom, tall and lean, his coat picking up faint neon from some unseen billboard above.
 The polished tip of his cane touched the ground with a soft metallic ring and stopped at the edge of light.

 “I warned you.”
 Smooth.
 Detached.
 The voice of someone inspecting damage, not confronting danger.

 The man tilted his head.
-Light caught his face for an instant — pale, composed, the faintest trace of amusement.
+Light found his face for an instant: pale, composed, faintly amused.
 “It was never time for you to take flesh,” he said, as if explaining something to a child.
 “But you insisted.”

-A whip of sinew burst from the sludge, a malformed limb of tendon and bone slicing toward his legs.
+A whip of sinew came out of the sludge, a malformed limb of tendon and bone swinging at his legs.

-His wrist flicked.
+He moved his wrist, barely.
 Steel met the limb mid-strike.
-The impact rang sharp and final through the alley.
+The impact rang through the alley.
 Sparks scattered against damp brick.

-The creature screamed — more gurgle than voice — and collapsed into itself with a wet splash.
-Black fluid spread across the concrete, bubbling where it touched the man’s shoes.
+The creature screamed, more gurgle than voice, and collapsed into itself with a wet splash.
+Black fluid spread across the concrete, hissing where it touched the man’s shoes.

-The puddle twitched.
-Something inside convulsed, hauling itself upward into the suggestion of a shape.
+The puddle stirred.
+Something inside gathered, pushing upward into the rough outline of a body.
 A ribcage pushed free, glossy and wet.
-Arms tore loose from the mass, skeletal and trembling.
-A ragged gash split where a mouth should not have been.
+Arms worked loose from the mass, skeletal and unsteady.
+A gash opened where a mouth should not have been.

 “Don’t—” The word crackled like wet wires.
 “Mock—”

-In one smooth motion, the man drove the cane forward.
-The steel tip pierced half-formed ribs.
-The creature convulsed, shuddered, and collapsed.
+The man drove the cane forward.
+The steel tip went through the half-formed ribs.
+The creature stiffened, then settled.

 “Hush.”
 Almost soothing.
-He withdrew the cane with a slow, deliberate pull.
-Flesh clung to it like tar before snapping free.
-He flicked the weapon clean.
+He withdrew the cane slowly.
+Flesh stretched after it like tar before letting go.
+He shook the weapon clean.
 “Not all is lost.
 Your entry into this world is merely delayed.”

 He straightened.
-One gloved hand settled against the brim of his hat, pressing it down to shadow his eyes.
-He scraped his shoe against the asphalt, slow and grating.
+One gloved hand set the brim of his hat lower, shadowing his eyes.
+He scraped his shoe clean against the asphalt, taking his time.

 “Find me later,” he said, already walking.
-The rhythm of his steps echoed like a clock.
+The rhythm of his steps was a clock’s.
 “Once you’ve made yourself worthy.”

-The creature twitched.
-Two malformed arms clawed from the puddle, dragging through grit toward the wall and the dark beyond it.
+The creature stirred.
+Two malformed arms clawed out of the puddle, pulling it through grit toward the wall and the dark beyond.

 “Later… you say…” it rasped.
-The words clung to the damp walls.
+The words stayed in the damp air.
 More curse than promise.

 Fluorescent lights buzzed overhead.
-Refrigeration units hummed.
+Refrigeration units cycled.
 A clerk yawned behind the register.

 The cooler’s hum vibrated through her knees.
-The steady beep of scanners, the squeak of a cart wheel, a tired pop song leaking from the ceiling speakers — all of it felt distant, as though she were submerged beneath cold water.
+The steady beep of scanners, the squeak of a cart wheel, a tired pop song dribbling from the ceiling speakers, all of it distant, as though she were underwater.

 I’m in so much trouble.

 She shoved the next carton into place harder than she meant to.
-The scrape on her forearm caught the cold condensation and stung — a souvenir from the bank, from being carried through a solid wall by a woman in phase-shifting armor.
+The scrape on her forearm met the condensation and stung, a souvenir from the bank, from being taken through a solid wall by a woman in phase-shifting armor.
 She pulled her sleeve down over it.

 I’ll be stuck here forever.
-She could see Jasper’s face, the golden student, perfect grades, that smug grin.
-Then worse — her parents.
-Their disappointment settling over her like weight she couldn’t shift.
-If they found out she’d nearly been expelled, that she’d crossed a line with the law today—
+She could see Jasper’s face, the golden student, perfect grades, that smug look.
+Then worse: her parents.
+Their disappointment settling over her like a weight she couldn’t put down.
+If they found out how close she’d come to arrest today.

 Focus on the positives.
 Her reflection in the cooler glass didn’t look convinced.

 She’d gotten one of the biggest scoops of the year.
 A front-row seat to a robbery.
 A hostage.
 A survivor.
 That was supposed to mean something.
-But flashing lights and shouting officers cut through her mind, the smell of smoke, the taste of fear.
+But the night kept intruding: flashing lights, shouting officers, the smell of smoke, the taste of fear.

 I almost died today.